Beyond ‘Plandemic’: A Christian Response to Conspiracies

 For the past decade, BioLogos and the numerous scientists, biblical scholars, and Christian leaders in our network have worked hard to show that quality science and biblical faith can go together in a mutually-enriching harmony.
 Over the years we’ve addressed a number of tough issues, from evolution to gene editing to climate change.
 But the all-consuming urgency of the present crisis gives a stark reminder to why we need both good science and responsible Christian faith.

 In a world of conspiracies and misinformation, we’ve been able to provide podcasts and articles from top scientists.
 We gained fresh insights from Old Testament scholar John Walton on the book of Job and how it can reframe our thinking about these chaotic bits of God’s world.
 Tens of thousands of people watched our livestreamed conversation with NIH director Francis Collins.
-And we’ve produced several other articles and podcasts on the topic (you can find them all by browsing for resources with the coronavirus tag).
+And we’ve produced several other articles and podcasts on the topic.

 We’re hard at work on content like this because we’re convinced it’s needed now more than ever.
 We aim to promote deep Christian faith that is relevant for our times—shaped by a careful reading of Scripture and the Christian tradition, and informed by the best of contemporary science.